Gracesta/ChatApplication/README.md

 [2023/05/06] Docker compilation added

 ## Usage
-# Navigate to Chat Application Homepage
+# Navigate to Login Page
 Once application compiled and executed correctly (following Implementation Details section), we can check the hint message to navigate to login page for application as follows:
 ```bash
 Starting client on port:  5555